Pennsylvania Route 926: History

 Street Road dates back to colonial times, when a straight road in Marlborough Township was laid out by William Penn and was named Marlborough Street, running from Pennsbury Township to the Marlborough Friends Meetinghouse.
 In 1815, a road was surveyed between Market Street in Philadelphia and McCalls Ferry on the Susquehanna River to facilitate the westward expansion of settlers.
 This new road followed the alignment of Marlborough Street.
 This road became known as Street Road, named after Marlborough Street that it followed.
 When Pennsylvania first legislated its routes in 1911, Street Road was not given a route number.
 By 1928, Street Road existed as a paved road between London Grove and Red Lion and from US 122/PA 29 (now US 202/US 322) in Thornbury to PA 352 in Tanguy.
 PA 129 was designated along the portion of road between US 122/PA 29 and PA 352.
 PA 926 was first designated by 1928 to run from US 122/PA 29 east to PA 129 along unpaved Oakbourne Road and paved Concord Road and Westbourne Road.
 By 1930, PA 926 was realigned to follow Street Road between US 122 and PA 352, replacing the PA 129 designation on this stretch which was shifted to a road further south.
 In 1937, PA 926 was extended along Street Road to its current length between US 122 (now PA 10) near Russellville and PA 3 near Westtown.
 By 1940, the entire route was paved.
 PA 926 has remained along the same alignment since.

+In October 2024, PennDOT completed a $6.3 million project to construct a roundabout at the intersection of PA 926 and PA 41 in Londonderry Township.